Artur Pătraș

-Artur Pătraș (born 1 October 1988) is a Moldovan footballer who plays as a midfielder for Zimbru Chișinău in the Moldovan National Division.
+Artur Pătraș (born 1 October 1988) is a Moldovan footballer who plays as a midfielder for Moldovan Liga 1 club Iskra Rîbnița.

 Club career

 In March 2007, he made his debut in the Romanian Liga I in a match against Dinamo București.

 Pătraș joined Azerbaijan Premier League club AZAL in the summer of 2012, but in December he cancelled the contract.

 International career

 Pătraș played 29 matches for the Moldova national team from 2011 to 2020.
-He made his international debut in a friendly match against Poland on 6 February 2011.
+He made his international debut in a friendly match against Poland on 6th February 2011.